OP-DSL/OPS/apps/CloverLeaf/README.md

    all: clean core seq openmp mpi #cuda

-3. Build each of the Cloverleaf applications

-   e.g. for building MPI
+3. Build each of the Cloverleaf applications. e.g. for building MPI

    cd ~/OPS/apps/MPI

    make